How I found psychedelic medicine and forged a career helping others discover their true selves

 The tingling and numbness in my left foot seemed to subside (to be fair, since I was also taking alpha-lipoic acid and fish oil, it was hard to be sure which of my efforts was helping).
 I became aware that I was returning to myself somehow.
 I felt a quietness deep inside that gently resonated in all of the parts of my body.
 I had more patience and an easy sense of empathy for those around me.
 There was an emerging calm, kindness and focus.
 The natural curiosity I knew as a child returned as judgement subsided.
 That feeling was both familiar and new.

-It occured to me that pervasive kindness and empathy could heal not only individuals but possibly even humanity.
+It occurred to me that pervasive kindness and empathy could heal not only individuals but possibly even humanity.

 Inventing a Career

 The etymology of the word coach comes from the actual drivers of coach carriages whose job it was to get you from where you were to where you wanted to be.
 In the modern sense of the word, a coach is someone who will clearly know your destination and help get you there.
-There are coaches who can help you navigate divorce, forge a new career, become a better boss, lose weight, and any number of things.
-A coach can help someone be successful at whatever they want to do.
+There are coaches who can help you navigate divorce, forge a new career, become a better boss, lose weight and more.
+A coach can help you become successful at whatever you want to do.
 What I wanted to do was use psychedelics to help create my best life.

-I couldn’t find a coach in my area with this specific niche, so I became one.
+This is before psychedelics once again found their way into popular culture, and I couldn’t find a coach in my area with this specific niche.
+So I became one.

 Through my research, I found The Third Wave and got to know the founder, Paul Austin.
-I did twelve weeks of extensive coaching, which focused on microdosing and my own healing journey.
+I enrolled in twelve weeks of extensive coaching for myself, which focused on microdosing and my own healing journey.
 Through this program, I learned more about psychedelic theory.
 I became clear about what I did and didn’t want, and learned the best ways to recognize and use expanded states of consciousness.

 I experimented with how I could use diet, meditation, and supportive herbs and mushrooms to fine-tune the microdosing process.
 I attended meetings, lectures and conferences on consciousness, plant medicines, and psychedelics.

-From what I learned, I created a working model for helping others.
-As people learned about what I was doing, I gradually began to attract clients.
-While I worked with people I kept careful observations on their experiences and individual needs.
+Using what I'd learned, I created a working model for helping others.
+As people learned about what I was doing, I found a gradual flow of clients.
+While I worked with people, I kept careful observations on their experiences and individual needs.

 Microdosing is process of transformation.
-I usually work with clients weekly for a period of 5-12 weeks, sometimes longer, sometimes shorter.
-Before I work with a client, I send out a few basic questionnaires to get an understanding of where they are mentally and physically.
+I typically work with clients weekly for a period of 5-12 weeks, sometimes longer, sometimes shorter.
+Before I our first session, I send them a few basic questionnaires to get an understanding of where they are mentally and physically.
 Life stressors, environmental toxins and traumatic experiences can cause patterns of imbalance that prevent us from enjoying life and realizing our potential.
 I help people to find balance and uncover that potential.